KVXYMatt/class-extractor/README.md

 # class-extractor README

 Extracts CSS classes from a selection of markup and formats it into a useable list to paste into your CSS/LESS/SASS/whatever.
+Uses htmlparser2 so should be reasonably good at finding the right stuff.

 ## Requirements

-Uses the ncp package, may require external dependencies in Linux and macOS.
+Uses the [ncp](https://github.com/xavi-/node-copy-paste) package, may require external dependencies in Linux and macOS.

 ## Future Plans